mikedevatos/java-neuralnetwork/README.md

 ## Configuration of the network

 There is a Configuration class where you can configure the network.

-Parameter you can configure are:
+        List<Integer> hiddenLayersSize = List.of(12,6); // 2 hidden layers with 12 and 6 neurons

-new Configuration(inputSize, 128, outputSize, 0.01, 6,ActivationFunction.LEAKY_RELU,  ActivationFunction.SOFTMAX, LossFunction.CATEGORICAL_CROSS_ENTROPY);
+        var neuralNetworkConfiguration = new Configuration(inputSize, hiddenLayersSize, outputSize, 0.01, 1000, ActivationFunction.LEAKY_RELU, ActivationFunction.SOFTMAX, LossFunction.CATEGORICAL_CROSS_ENTROPY);

    * inputSize: Size of the input layer (number of features, in my case with RealEstate it is 2 as I use price and rent)
-   * hiddenSize: Size of the hidden layer (number of neurons)
+   * hiddenLayersSize: Number of Hidden Layers and the size of each layer
    * outputSize: Size of the output layer (number of classes)
    * learningRate: Learning rate of the network
    * epochs: Number of epochs